 What project costs can be funded?
-Eligible costs include capital needs assessments; feasibility studies; environmental assessments; geotechnical assessments, land surveys; some technical studies; design costs; purchase, construction, or renovation of assets that are ready to proceed; some initial costs such as furniture, equipment, IT, lot servicing, and site upgrades; and professional fees.
+Eligible costs include capital needs assessments; feasibility studies; environmental assessments; geotechnical assessments; land assessments; some technical studies; design costs; purchase, construction, or renovation of assets; land purchase; some initial costs such as furniture, equipment, IT, lot servicing, and site upgrades; and professional fees.
 Refer to the Capital Guide.